 Can a beginner climb Kilimanjaro?

 Several agencies are offering a trek to Annapurna base camp.
-However, there are most minor of them that access you with the favorable schedule to Annapurna base camp trek.
+However, most minor of them access you with the favorable schedule to Annapurna base camp trek.
 Peregrine treks and tours are one of them.
 Our expertise has set 14 days of the itinerary to complete this trek by initializing the proper period to trail around the Annapurna base camp.
 It includes sightseeing around Kathmandu valley as well.
-However, if you prefer to extend or shorten the days during the Annapurna base camp, you can inform our team.
+However, you can inform our team if you prefer to extend or shorten the days during the Annapurna base camp.
 You can elongate to roam around Pokhara valley or visit nearby holiday destinations such as Chitwan and Lumbini.

 Do you need a guide for the Annapurna base camp?